 About the Association

-The members of the AECLJ have elected an Executive Committee to be primarily responsible for the implementation of the AECLJ’s activities.
-In addition to the President, Deputy President and Treasurer of the AECLJ, the members of the Executive Committee elected at the annual general meeting in 2022 were the following:
+The members of the AECLJ have elected an Executive Committee to take overall responsibility for the implementation of the AECLJ’s activities.
+In addition to the Management Committee, the members of the Executive Committee elected at the annual general meeting in 2024 were the following:

 Judge Iannis Symplis - Council of State, Greece– past host judge